Enjoy Mom Life is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission at no cost to you.

 For my second baby, I bought the Boppy Original Nursing Pillow.
 It not only served as a nursing pillow, but I also used it for tummy time and propping the baby.
 The Boppy pillow is a breastfeeding must-have product, and it also makes a thoughtful baby shower gift.

 A Nursing Cover

 A nursing cover is not an absolute must-have breastfeeding accessory for the nursing mom.
 If you choose to go coverless while breastfeeding, you have my support.
 Some babies hate nursing covers too!

 I preferred using a cover when out in public.
 I wasn’t comfortable having strangers staring at me breastfeeding.
 If you want one for those times you venture out of your house, Bebe au Lait Premium Cotton Nursing Cover is a favorite.

-First, it’s a one size fits all so no size worries.
-Secondly, its constructed in such a way that you can see your baby as he nurses.
+First, it’s a one size fits all, so no size worries.
+Secondly, it’s constructed in such a way that you can see your baby as he nurses.
 This helps with babies that hate being covered.
 You can engage the baby as they feed to distract them from the nursing cover.

 If you are looking for a versatile nursing cover, then the Nursing Cover for Baby Breastfeeding is an ideal choice.
 It can be used as a car seat canopy, a scarf, a shopping cart cover, and a pumping cover when necessary.
 Both of these nursing covers are machine washable.

-Since there will be lots of breastfeeding sessions for your newborn, especially in the first few days, you will need to access your boobs easily.
+Since there will be lots of breastfeeding sessions for your newborn, especially in the first few days, you will need to access your breasts easily.
 And if you think you’ll probably not need to wear any bras, think again!

 I actually wore nursing bras 24/7.
 I needed something to hold the nursing pads in place because of my leaking breasts.
 A nursing bra will help you unclip each breast without having to take off the entire bra each time you nurse your little one.